Does My Client Need Residential Treatment: 4 Things to Keep in Mind

 Eating disorders can be an isolating condition, so ensuring that your client has a healthy and active support system is key.
 This might include family, friends and/or a partner that can walk alongside them and help with structure, supervision and accountability at home.
 This is an especially great protective factor as they work towards recovery on an outpatient level.
 If your client’s loved ones are unable to provide practical and emotional support at home, residential treatment can be effective in providing this type of environment.
 Once your client is in residential treatment, families can be educated and empowered to replicate the structure and support at home.

 Still wondering about the best level of care for your client and want to know more?
-It’s easy – check out Walden’s residential program for all types of eating disorders, or contact our Admissions Department to learn more about our brief intake and evaluation process.
+Contact our Admissions Department at 888-305-2997 or email us at email@example.com to learn more about our intake and evaluation process.